Adding a Git tag with app version

 Add the following pre-publish script.
 Note that you need to replace the placeholders with your actual environment variable name and Git service details.

-BUILD_NUMBERis the read-only environment variable that holds the total count of builds for this project in Codemagic.
+BUILD_NUMBERis the built-in environment variable that holds the total count of builds for this project in Codemagic.

 your-usernameis your Git service username